Boyz II Men: 1999–2001: Nathan Michael Shawn Wanya

 In 1999, Motown's parent company, PolyGram, was bought by Universal Music Group.
 Amidst the major corporate restructure, Motown was merged with UMG's Universal Records, where Boyz II Men found themselves reassigned.

 Their only studio LP album for Universal, 2000's Nathan Michael Shawn Wanya, was chiefly written and produced by the group itself, in an attempt to update their sound and ward off critics who questioned the group's reliance on Babyface's hit-making songcraft.
 While the critics were more receptive to Nathan Michael Shawn Wanya than they had been to its predecessor, the LP sold only 500,000 copies in the US, 1 million copies worldwide, and although its two singles, "Pass You By" and "Thank You in Advance," received media attention, neither became hits.

 Boyz II Men departed from Universal in 2001, ending their relationship with the company that brought them to international stardom in 1991.
-The label released a very successful greatest hits compilation, Legacy: The Greatest Hits Collection, to close out their contract.
+The label released a greatest hits compilation, Legacy: The Greatest Hits Collection, to close out their contract.

-2002–2003: Full Circle and "The Color of Love"
+2002–2003: Full Circle, "The Color of Love" and Michael McCary's departure

 Signing a new deal with Arista Records in 2002, Boyz II Men began recording the Full Circle album, and recruited Babyface for a new single, "The Color of Love".
 In an attempt to recapture the massive success the group had enjoyed a decade earlier, the album received a significant promotional budget.
 Arista commissioned a high-budget music video, shot in four different locales by four different directors: supervising director Little X filmed scenes featuring Michael McCary in India, Hype Williams filmed Shawn Stockman in Tokyo, Benny Boom filmed Nathan Morris in Ghana, and Chris Robinson filmed Wanyá Morris in Puerto Rico and finally all were filmed in New York.
 The resulting music video had a debut on BET, but failed to have a great effect, and Full Circle, like Nathan Michael Shawn Wanya before it, sold slightly more than 500,000 copies in the US and 1 million copies worldwide.

 Full Circle became Boyz II Men's final album as a quartet, and their last effort to receive extensive promotion from a major record company.
 On January 30, 2003, Michael McCary left Boyz II Men due to chronic back problems resulting from multiple sclerosis (MS) and personal problems.
 Arista terminated Boyz II Men's contract on April 30, and the remaining three members took a temporary hiatus from the music industry.